-- In the case an employer wants to hire employees for jobs that are deemed - considering necessary professional expertise, skills, experiences and nature of work - appropriate for employee dispatching and designated by President Decree - In the case there are job vacancies due to childbirth, illness or injury or there is a clear need to secure workforce on a temporary or intermittent basis - Under no circumstances can an employer use dispatched workers for construction work, loading/unloading at ports and railways, seafaring, and harmful or dangerous work based on the Occupational Safety and Health Act
+- In the case an employer wants to hire employees for jobs that are deemed - considering necessary professional expertise, skills, experiences and nature of work - appropriate for employee dispatching and designated by the Enforcement Decree of the Act on the Protection of the Dispatched Workers except for those directly related to production in the manufacturing industry. - In the case there are job vacancies due to childbirth, illness or injury or there is a clear need to secure workforce on a temporary or intermittent basis.
+In this case, dispatched workers can be used for jobs allowed by the Enforcement Decree and also for those directly related to production in the manufacturing industry - Under no circumstances can an employer use dispatched workers for construction work, loading/unloading at ports and railways, seafaring, and harmful or dangerous work based on the Occupational Safety and Health Act